chinnisaimohan/CPU---Scheduling/README.md

 1.Give input as number of processes that you have schedule.
 2.Enter arrival time and CPU burst time of the processes respectively.
-3.Choose type of CPU Scheduling: (choose an number)
+3.Choose type of CPU Scheduling: (choose a number)
   1. First Come First Serve (FCFS)
   2. Shortest Job First (preemptive)
   3. Shortest Job First (non-preemptive)